balqees-mansour/Single-Cell-RNA-Analysis/README.md

 ### 3.a subset of genes expressed by one cell type (CAFs) may influence the proportion of other cell types (T cells).

-single-cell profiles from a few tumors to understand the composition of a large collection of bulk profiles from the Cancer Genome Atlas (TCGA).
+Single-cell profiles from a few tumors to understand the composition of a large collection of bulk profiles from the Cancer Genome Atlas (TCGA).
 By analyzing the single-cell profiles, the researchers discovered various microenvironments that were associated with different malignant cell types.
 They also identified a subset of genes that were expressed by one specific cell type, such as cancer-associated fibroblasts (CAFs), that may have an impact on the proportion of other cell types in the tumors, such as T cells.

 ### 4.leveraging single-cell profiles for a few tumors to deconvolve a large collection of bulk

-the use of single-cell profiles to analyze a large set of bulk tissue samples from The Cancer Genome Atlas (TCGA).
+The use of single-cell profiles to analyze a large set of bulk tissue samples from The Cancer Genome Atlas (TCGA).
 By breaking down bulk tissue into its individual cell components and analyzing the unique profiles of these individual cells, researchers can gain more detailed insights into the composition of the tissue and the types of cells that are present.
 This information can be used to better understand the underlying biology of cancer and to inform the development of new treatments.

 ### 5.potential bio-markers for distinguishing exhausted and cyto-toxic T cells that may aid in selecting patients for immune checkpoint blockade

-the presence of certain markers that could differentiate between exhausted and cytotoxic T cells.
+The presence of certain markers that could differentiate between exhausted and cytotoxic T cells.
 These markers could then be used to determine which patients would be most suitable for treatment with immune checkpoint blockade therapy.
 In other words, by identifying these biomarkers, researchers and clinicians can potentially identify which patients are more likely to respond well to this type of treatment.

-### To be continued ( Cell-cell communications and Bulk RNA Analysis).
+## (Cell-cell communications and Bulk RNA Analysis).
+******To be continued ******